Oley Valley: History

 Another one of the Valley's early residents was the Boone family.
 Daniel Boone the famous pioneer was born in Oley in 1734.
 Oley played an important role during the early days of the Revolutionary War.
-During George Washington's encampment at Valley Forge, Oley's farmers sent large amounts of food along with cannonballs made at the Oley Furnace to bolster Washington's army.
+During George Washington's encampment at Valley Forge, Oley's farmers sent large amounts of food along with cannonballs made at the Oley Furnace to bolster Washington's Continental Army.

+One of the most prominent people in the history of early Oley was Mountain Mary Originally named Anna Maria Jung, she was a German immigrant who practiced pow-wow, also known as Braucherei, and she had an extensive understanding of herbal remedies for various ailments.
+Jung was a resource for those seeking advice and offered remedies and comfort to the sick.
+She kept one cow and did her own baking and some light farming, common for the era, but made her income primarily by keeping bees and making butter.
+Her secluded log cabin was located on a ridge above Pikeville, where she lived a reclusive life with her two sisters, no longer stands, but her spring house on a farm along Mountain Mary Road is still standing.
+The 1790 census, the nation's first, lists Mountain Mary as an "abbess," suggesting that her home was seen as a kind of convent.
+She became ill, and died in November 1819.

-The "Annals of Oley Valley" were written in 1926 and continue to be a genealogical resource to this day.
+The Annals of Oley Valley were written in 1926 and continue to be a genealogical resource to this day.
 The town was originally named "Friedensburg" but that was changed after World War II because it was too often confused with a different Friedensburg PA located farther north.

 Prior to World War II, Pennsylvania Dutch was still the primary language of the native residents.
 After the war use of the language decreased and today it is only fluently spoken by the older residents of the valley.
 Even though the language is almost gone a strong heritage remains among the people of the valley.

-The American poet Wallace Stevens was raised in Reading, and the Oley Valley influenced some of his poetry.
-Stevens' poem "Credences of Summer" (published in his 1947 collection Transport to Summer) alludes to the valley:
+Wallace Stevens, the American poet, was raised in Reading, and the Oley Valley influenced some of his poetry.
+Stevens' poem "Credences of Summer", published in his 1947 collection Transport to Summer, makes reference to Ole Valley:

-Mountain Mary

-One of the most prominent people in the history of early Oley was Mountain Mary.
-Originally Anna Maria Jung, she was a German immigrant who practiced the art of Braucherei, commonly known as pow-wow.
-Her knowledge of herbal remedies for various ailments is the basis of her notoriety, even today.
-She was a resource for those seeking advice and offered remedies and comfort to the sick.
-She kept one cow and did her own baking and some light farming, common for the era, but made her income primarily by keeping bees and making butter.
-Her secluded log cabin on a ridge above Pikeville, where she lived a reclusive life with her two sisters, no longer stands, but her spring house survives on a farm along Mountain Mary Road.
-The 1790 Census, the nation's first, lists Mountain Mary as an "abbess," suggesting that her home was seen as a kind of convent.
-She met her own death after becoming ill in November 1819.

 Community

-Oley is the small village located at the center of the Oley Valley.
-It sits at the intersection of PA Route 73 and PA Route 662.
+Oley is the small village located at the center of the Oley Valley at the intersection of PA Route 73 and PA Route 662.